tedhudek/sandbox/eight-essential-tips.md

 Frequently in technical docs, there are a few key points, crucial things that you need to do.
 How many times have you had to slog through a long page to find the key thing and there's one sentence, one key sentence, way down somewhere.
 Don't put people through that.
 If you make your reader wade through a bunch of extraneous words to get to the key thing, you have failed!
 * Instead, create the least amount of content that gets the job done.
 At Microsoft, we spent decades building up tons of dev docs and technical content.
 In the last six months, we've torn down millions of pages of old content.
 Now we work exclusively using a collaborative doc platform.
 * This means that everybody can pitch in a lot sooner.
 My challenge as a writer is to try to write the basic nugget of truth that tells people how to do the thing.
 Write up a draft and invite people to improve it with you.
 I like to think of Twitter as an example of how you can communicate a core idea in minimal words.
-If you can't boil an idea down to a tweet, you're not thinking hard enough.
+It's a fun thought exercise to try to boil an idea down to a tweet.
+Of course, you lose a lot of nuance, but it's surprising how often you can do this.
 It's why texting is so effective.
 There's a hashtag #explainafilmplotbadly.
 So give your docs the Twitter test.
 Figure out the key things your reader needs to know, and get them there fast. cx 2.0

 4. Own the experience.

 * As tech writers, sometimes we feel like we are at the end of the chain.
 This is something that took me a while to get when I started my career as a tech writer.
-I felt like the feature team owned all the things. xxx span of control The real truth is this: you own a chunk of docs just like a developer owns a chunk of code.
+I felt like the feature team owned all the things.
+It was tempting to take the spec and beautify it, and risky to make changes.
+But if you do that, you're not adding any value.
+The real truth is this: you own a chunk of docs just like a developer owns a chunk of code.
 Sure, you're going to ask a bunch of people for feedback and buyoff on your docs.
 But when it comes to your docs, you make the final decisions.
 Be accountable.
 Ask for input, own the output.
 * You can also practice ownership with the product as a whole.
 You don't own all the parts, but as a writer, you're in a unique position to bind the product together.
-Writers are frequently the glue that ties dev to test, or test to customer.
+Writers are frequently the bridge that connects dev to test, or test to customer.
 Our role spans disciplines, and this gives us, as writers, a great opportunity to spot issues and drive quality.
 Take ownership for the product experience as a whole, not just the docs.
 Think of yourself as an investigative reporter.
 At Microsoft, selfhosting is part of the culture, so everyone is encouraged to own the experience. span of control how you can advance, be part of solution we add value